-On Saturday, May 16, the Law School community gathered in Colonial Williamsburg's Kimball Theatre with soon-to-be-graduates, their families, and friends to celebrate the Class of 2015’s contributions and achievements.
+On Saturday, May 14, the Law School community gathered in Colonial Williamsburg's Kimball Theatre with soon-to-be-graduates, their families, and friends to celebrate the Class of 2016’s contributions and achievements.
 Dean Davison M. Douglas presented awards and special recognitions with help from faculty, administrators, and staff, and representatives of the Student Bar Association and Honor Council.
-Following the ceremony, class members and guests enjoyed a reception at the historic Sir Christopher Wren Building.
+Following the ceremony, class members and guests enjoyed a reception at the Law School.

 The following awards and special recognitions were celebrated during the ceremony:

 Order of the Coif, Class of 2016